dogweather/forkful/content/en/typescript/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?

-Reading a text file is grabbing the content from a file that's structured as human-readable text.
-Programmers do it to process or analyze the data, like reading configuration, importing data, or simply ingesting content to be processed by an application.

 ## How to:
 Let's read a text file in TypeScript using Node.js's `fs/promises` module.
 We'll keep this example simple: read a file named `example.txt` and log its content.

 ```typescript